xebia/VisualReview-protractor/README.md

       // Creates a new run under project name 'myProject', suite 'mySuite'.
       // Since VisualReview version 0.1.1, projects and suites are created on the fly. return vr.initRun('myProject', 'mySuite');

+      // additionally you can provide the branchName this run has been initiated on.
+      // This defaults to "master".
+Uses this to create a baseline for a specific feature branch
+      // For example:
+      // return vr.initRun('myProject', 'mySuite', 'my-feature-branch');
   },

   afterLaunch: function (exitCode) {